-The problem with pink Audience age range : 6 and older / In Theater
+The Problem with Pink Audience age range : 6 and older / In Theater

 A Quebec-France co-production : Le Petit Théâtre de Sherbrooke and La [parenthèse] – Christophe Garcia